Dhenkanal district

 Dhenkanal district is one of the 30 districts of the state of Odisha in Eastern India.
+The district headquarters is Dhenkanal.

 Geography

 Dhenkanal district is one of the centrally located districts in Odisha.
 It lies between Longitude: 85° 58' to 86° 2' East and Latitude: 20° 29' to 21° 11' North.
 The nearest airport, Biju Patnaik Airport in Bhubaneshwar, is 52.12 Km away.
 It is bordered by Kendujhar and Angul districts to the north, Jajpur district to the east, Cuttack district to the south and Angul district to the west.

 The district comprises mainly plains, however there are several discontinuous hill ranges in the district along its southern border.
 The Brahmani River is the main river of the district.